-Let’s take an example to understand the calculation of Margin of Error in a better manner.
+Let’s take an example to understand the calculation of the Margin of Error in a better manner.

-Let’s say we are conducting a survey to see what the grade score which university students are getting is.
-We have selected 500 students randomly and asked their grade score.
-The average of that is 2.4 out of 4 and the standard deviation is say 30%.
+Let’s say we are conducting a survey to see what the grade score university students are getting.
+We selected 500 students randomly and asked for their grade scores.
+The average of that is 2.4 out of 4, and the standard deviation is, say, 30%.
 Assume the confidence interval is 99%.
 Calculate the margin of error.

 Margin of Error = Z * S / √n

 - Margin of Error = 2.58 * 30% / √(500)

 This means that with 99% confidence, the average grade of students is 2.4 plus or minus 3.46%.

 Let’s say you are launching a new health product in the market but are confused about which flavor people will like.
 You are confused between banana flavor and vanilla flavor and have decided to conduct a survey.
 Your population for that is 500,000, which is your target market, and out of that, you decided to ask the opinion of 1000 people, which will be the sample.
 Assume that a confidence interval is 90%.
 Calculate the margin of error.

 Once the survey was done, you learned that 470 people liked the banana flavor and 530 had asked for the vanilla flavor.